spellerberg/quire-rife/content/chapter1.md

 When William Rife Sr. passed away, he was buried near the present town of Greenville, Mississippi.[^51] His death left no adult white men on the farm.
 William’s brother, Jacob, had returned to South Carolina prior to 1840[^52] and the oldest son, Thomas, left home for Texas prior to 1838.[^53] William’s widow and her remaining unmarried daughter moved into her son-in-law’s home in Carroll Parish.

-###The children of William Rife moved to Issaquena County, Mississippi.
+### The children of William Rife moved to Issaquena County, Mississippi.

 Martha Jane Rife, William’s widow, died in Carroll Parish in 1853, probably in the home of Lawrence Wade, her son-in-law and guardian.[^54] In May 1853, her remaining unmarried daughter, Martha Ann, married William Sibley.
 He was a descendant of Richard Albritton of South Carolina and hailed from the locally famous Sibley family that had moved en masse to far western Louisiana between 1835 and 1837.

 Like the Sibley family, William Rife and his siblings left southwestern Mississippi because they believed there was not enough land for them.[^55] William W. Rife Jr. returned from school to the village of Providence in 1855[^56] and by 1860 was employed as the Deputy Court Recorder at the Carroll Parish Courthouse in the village of Floyd.[^57]

-###Nathaniel and Samuel Chambliss grew up in Louisiana and Mississippi.
+### Nathaniel and Samuel Chambliss grew up in Louisiana and Mississippi.

 In 1823 William Rife’s first son, Thomas Collins Rife, was born near the village of Lake Providence in what is today East Carroll Parish, Louisiana.[^58] The settlement at Lake Providence was located on the natural levee on the south bank of Lake Providence, an ox-bow lake,  about eight miles west of the Mississippi River.
 When William Rife moved his family there, it was new country and a wilderness but by 1848 there were as many as twenty-five large cotton plantations within three miles of the village.[^59] The flat, low-lying and often flooded land was ideally suited to growing cotton.[^60]

 Although most of the sons of Peter Chambliss eventually followed William Rife to what became Carroll Parish, William did not remain there.
 Driven again, perhaps by the haunting promise of new country, he moved his family back across the Mississippi River to the wilderness of the Mississippi Delta.
 The family’s new home was about thirty miles upstream of Lake Providence.
 Fast and easy transportation provided by Mississippi River steamboats enabled the family to maintain close connections with their relatives in Carroll Parish.
 Nathaniel and Samuel Chambliss had moved to Carroll Parish and they and most of their brothers established plantations there.
 These two men were half-brothers of Thomas Rife’s father.

-##3.
-The Republic of Texas
+## The Republic of Texas

-###Nathaniel and Samuel Chambliss influenced Thomas Rife to go to Texas.
+### Nathaniel and Samuel Chambliss influenced Thomas Rife to go to Texas.

 The westward movement of planters continued into the next generation when a number of Rife, Chambliss, Wade and Sibley descendants moved to Texas to the agricultural limits of the Cotton Kingdom.[^61] Two uncles of Thomas Rife (Nathaniel and Samuel Chambliss) and one aunt (Martha Bell) went to Texas.
 Another died in Texas in 1864 as a refugee during the Civil War.
 At least four children of Peter Chambliss moved to Texas.
 With the exception of Nathaniel Chambliss, these families moved to Texas after the Civil War when there was a general movement of impoverished planters from the Old South.[^62] Like most settlers of this period, they went to Texas as economic refugees and land speculators.

 The fifth child of Peter Chambliss was Nathaniel Chambliss, born in 1802 in South Carolina.
 Samuel Lee Chambliss was the tenth child in the family.
 He was a volunteer soldier in the Texas war for independence in 1836.
 After the Texas war, he lived in Louisiana and Mississippi for a time then returned to Texas in 1867 and died in Navarro County, Texas in 1876.
 His experience in Texas undoubtedly influenced his older brother Nathaniel and his young nephew, Thomas Rife, as well as other men, to move to Texas.

-###Samuel Chambliss joined the fight for Texas independence.
+### Samuel Chambliss joined the fight for Texas independence.

 After the Texas revolution began in 1836, hundreds of young men from the American states rushed to Texas to join the fight.
 American volunteers formed the majority of the Texas army[^63] and probably only twenty percent of the men of the Texas army that fought at San Jacinto were residents of Texas.
 The other soldiers were young men who came to Texas to “fight for their country”.[^64] One of these men was Tom Rife’s uncle, Samuel Lee Chambliss.